thebengedwards/NeoBot/README.md

 ## Usage

 This section is primarily meant for server owners and admins, as it covers the basics, setup and usages of the bot on a discord server.

+When being added to a server through the portal, you must make sure the bot is added with the `Administrator` permissions, as if NeoBot does not have the necessary permissions, Discord will throw a DiscordApiError, which will not allow the bot to function properly.
+Please make sure you add permissions correctly.

 ### Permission Levels